YardenHodeda/Unicorn-Analysis/README.md

 # Unicorn-Analysis
 In this repository I Analyzed a dataset from Kaggle using Excel to draw conclusions and presented them as a dashboard.
-I encourage you to take a look at the full Excel file in this repo and not to be satisfied with the dashboard image below.
+I encourage you to take a look at the full Excel file in this repo and not to be satisfied with the dashboard image down below.

 ## Skills Used
 * EDA